 Meadowbrook campground can be accessed directly from the Trail at MP 4.7

-From Raybrook Rd access at MP 5.2 (parking and restroom) turn Right, go ½ mi to Route 86 and all the services will be to the right.
+Businesses in Raybrook are reached via Raybrook Rd access at MP 5.2 (parking and restroom) turn Right, go ½ mi to Route 86 and all the services will be to the right.

 Best connector to Saranac Lake services along Route 86 is the Aldi’s Connector (aka Will Rogers Connector) at MP 7.7.
 For downtown Saranac Lake, Main St or Bloomingdale Ave is the best connector.

-The trail elevation averages about 1600 feet above the Champlain Valley so it will be cooler on average.
+The trail elevation averages about 1600 feet above the Champlain Valley so it will be cooler than the valley on average.
 It is not uncommon for ice to linger into the end of April and we often see snow that accumulates by mid October.
 So it’s best to inquire locally.
 The prevailing wind in summer is from the W and SW.
 Cold fronts usually pass with a strong wind from the North.
 The trail runs mainly E-W and can be done in either direction.
 Although the trail follows an old rail bed, cyclists find that it slopes down slightly to Saranac Lake from Lake Placid and from Lake Clear.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.